Tromso: Northern Lights Photography Tour – A Deep Dive into Aurora Hunting

 Can I see the Northern Lights on this tour?

 While the Lights are a natural phenomenon and cannot be guaranteed, the guides work hard to find clear skies and often succeed even in difficult weather conditions.
-Many reviews rave about successful sightings.
+Many reviews love successful sightings.

 How long is the tour?